Authored by the expert who managed and guided the team behind the Brazil Property Pack

 Is short-term renting allowed in Brazil in 2026?

-The main legal framework is Brazil's Lei do Inquilinato (Law 8.245/1991), which recognizes "locação por temporada" or seasonal rentals for stays up to 90 days.
+The main national framework is Brazil’s Lei do Inquilinato, which treats a seasonal residential rental as a temporary rental contract of up to 90 days.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Brazil.